Best DDR4 RAM: Top memory kits you can buy in 2022

 Random-access memory (RAM) is more than just a number on a spec sheet.
 Memory is one of the most important pieces of hardware that goes into a build and the type of memory kit has a huge impact on your system’s overall performance in gaming, productivity tasks, and more.
 A lot of different manufacturers regularly release new memory kits with different speeds, timings, and capacities, making the overall process of going through seemingly endless models of RAM sticks a time-consuming task.
-But since it can’t be overlooked, we’re here to help you find the best memory kit for your system.
-We’ll only be looking at the best DDR4 RAM kits in this article since it’s quite an elaborate list.
+But since it can’t be overlooked, we’re here to help you find the best DDR4 RAM kit for your system.

 Navigate this article: